 As for Anthrax’s reputation within the heavy metal community, Scott also confessed to forcing their audiences to listen to rap (as Anthrax’s pre-show music) regardless of how much that they disapproved of it.
 This was done so that the crowds could be more open-minded about other forms of music, especially given how most of the guys in Anthrax were interested in writing a rap song and collaborating with Public Enemy.
 However, this anecdote is no more different than when Scott talked about the time that Stryper had opened for Anthrax (Stryper were throwing bibles to the audience but the bibles were thrown back to them).
 Also ironic is that Anthrax didn’t believe in force-feeding political beliefs onto audiences.

-They also could’ve been more recognizable if they recorded a song for the soundtrack of A Nightmare on Elm Street III: Dream Warriors (as originally planned before Dokken received the opportunity).
-Charlie was disheartened because he was such a big fan to the extent that he wore a Freddy T-shirt in concerts and incorporated him into the inner sleeve artwork of Anthrax’s second album (Spreading the Disease).
+They also could’ve been more recognizable if they recorded a song for the soundtrack of A Nightmare on Elm Street III: Dream Warriors, as originally offered before Dokken received the opportunity.
+Charlie was disheartened because he was such a big fan to the extent that he wore a Freddy T-shirt in concerts and incorporated him into the inner sleeve artwork of Anthrax’s second album.
 He even organized to have Robert Englund dressed as Freddy in the above photo.

 After listening to Dokken’s Dream Warriors, Scott was disappointed by the riff being a slow version of Ratt’s You’re in Love.
 After hearing Testament plagiarize Anthrax’s self-titled song for Apocalyptic City, he wrote a song about plagiarism (Out of Sight, Out of Mind).
 From a mainstream point-of-view, Anthrax could’ve been mega popular had Beastie Boys performed on I’m the Man as originally planned.
-The music video would’ve gained more exposure on MTV, especially if the trio did concerts with Anthrax like Public Enemy would do in the early ’90s.
-This would mean that more people would’ve seen Anthrax as harbingers of the rap metal trend (instead of Aerosmith, Beastie Boys, Faith No More or even Limp Bizkit).
+The music video would’ve gained more exposure on MTV, especially if the trio did concerts with Anthrax like Public Enemy would do in the early `90s.
+This would mean that more people would’ve seen Anthrax as harbingers of the rap metal trend (instead of Aerosmith, Beastie Boys, Faith No More, Rage Against the Machine or even Limp Bizkit).